Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-I apologise.
-Peço desculpa. /ˈpɛsu dʒisˈkulpa/
+I apologise. in Portuguese Peço desculpa. /ˈpɛsu dʒisˈkulpa/

 Learn Portuguese much faster than conventional learning methods – and with only 17 minutes of learning time a day!